Home ยป Recipes ยป dessert

 All of the ingredients for these peanut butter balls.

-Peanut butter-Use creamy, all-natural peanut butter.
+Peanut butter: Use creamy, all-natural peanut butter.
 Stay away from sugar-added varieties.
-Thanks to this nut butter, these no-bake energy balls have healthy fats and protein which is part of a healthy diet.
+Thanks to this nut butter, these no-bake energy balls have healthy fats and protein.

 Just added holiday sprinkles of the tops of these peanut butter balls.

-Step one: Grab yourself a large bowl.
-Add everything but the chocolate chips and the water to the bowl.
+Step one:ย Add all of the ingredients except the chocolate chips and the water to a large bowl.
+This includes Old-Fashioned oats, ground flaxseed, protein powder, salt, peanut butter, vanilla, and maple syrup.
 Mix everything with a spatula or wooden spoon.
 Toward the end, you might want to use your hands to finish mixing until the mixture becomes a sticky, well-incorporated ball of dough.

-Step two: Mix in the chocolate chips using your hands or a wooden spoon.
+Step two:ย Fold in the chocolate chips using your hands or a wooden spoon.

 Just added mini chocolate chips to the bowl of peanut butter mixture.